Muskrat management

 Muskrat management 2012–2025

 Muskrats cause damage to dykes by digging tunnels and burrows.
-The water authority keep the dykes and sturdy and combats muskrats, which is a legal obligation.
+The water authority wants to keep the dykes safe and strong and deals with muskrats, which is a statutory obligation.
 We are getting the population increasingly under control.
-Because there are fewer and fewer muskrats in our area, we are catching fewer of them every year.
+As there are fewer and fewer muskrats in our area, we catch fewer of them every year.

 Annual catch figures

-Catches at Noorderzijlvest have risen slightly over the past year.
+Catches in Noorderzijlvest have risen slightly over the past year.
 The population is now so low that it is becoming increasingly difficult to continue the sharp decline of recent years.

 eDNA technique for detecting muskrats

 In 2024, we started using eDNA tracking for the first time.
-This technique involves taking water samples and analyzing them in a laboratory for the presence of muskrat DNA.
-Thanks to this technique, we have been able to catch the 'last' muskrats in various locations.
-The biggest challenge for the coming years will be the nature reserves (the Onlanden and Lauwersmeer areas), where the population is currently still the highest.
+This technique involves taking water samples and analysing them in a laboratory for the presence of muskrat DNA.
+Due to this technique, we have been able to catch the 'last' muskrats in various locations.
+The biggest challenge for the coming years will be the nature reserves (De Onlanden and lake Lauwersmeer area), where we have the highest population.

 Muskrat catches 2024–2025